 Whether your dog is a purebred Samoyed or a Samoyed mix, learning about their breed can explain a lot about your pet’s personality, habits and overall health.
 Or maybe you're looking to adopt a Samoyed and want to do a bit of research first — we can help with that.

 Samoyeds, also known as Sammies, are named after a population native to northern Arctic Russia called the Samoyedic people.
 You can recognize these pets by their distinctive smiles and thick, white sled-dog coats.

 Loyal, affectionate and protective are a few words that describe Samoyeds.
-That said, it should come as no surprise they're generally good with young children, Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, says.
+That said, it should come as no surprise they're generally good with young children, Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, says.